hmov110/Watch-Face-Studio-Faces/README.md

 * Everest - Original author no known.
 * Fantasia Moon Phase - by Zedonite
 * Haunted Mansion Clock - the clock in the Hauted Mansion - Author unknown
+* Ingersol Donald Edition - by Andre
+* Ingersol Donald - Pocket watch (1939) - Author unknown
+* Mando and Grogu - digital watch by mhoegs
+* Master Gracie  - by Groonklie
+* May The Mouse Be With You - Autor unknown.
+Probably downloaded from G+
+* Mickey Citizen - Citizen Mickey watch I own.
+Scanned from that well used watch.
+* Mickey Railway Gaurd - by Henk Pols
+* Mickey and Donald Clock Cleaners - by Tom Hald
+* Mickey v4 - From G+ days.
+Autor unknown.
+* Partners - The Partners Statue at WDW.
+Created by me.
+* Passholder - by caligulus
+* Pirates of the Caribbean - by Joe Mammone
+* Pirates - Pirates sign at WDW or DL...not certain which!
+Photograph and watch by me.
+* Rolex Daytona Mickey and JM - Mickey Mouse Rolex by sunthorn.
+Slightly modded.
+* The Mouse Is Strong With This One  - by sunthorn
+* Tissot Fade Mickey - downloaded from G+ whay back.
+Mickey-ized by me.
+* Trader Sams Nautilus - by Spyrateradio
+* Vitruvian Mackey - Author unknow.